home

 What are the benefits of Emeritus Membership?

-Emeritus members receive all current NACUA benefits, including participation on NACUANET and NACUALINK.
+Emeritus members receive all current NACUA benefits, including participation on NACUANET.
 Emeritus members may attend any NACUA continuing legal education program (including the Annual Conference) at 50% of the regular (early) member rates.
 Emeritus members are also encouraged to participate in the ongoing work of the Association through committee service.

 For Non-Member Attorneys Employed at Law Firms